This post may contain affiliate links. Read our disclosure here.

 Another perk that I love about freezer cooking is that you only have to prepare once!
 So if you need to chop onions, save yourself the trouble and chop 10 at a time.
 Preparing once means that you only have to clean up once!
 So you are reducing the amount of clean-up time every night if you go with this method of cooking.

 Better yet, having food ready at home lowers the chances of going out-to-eat at the last minute…thus saving you money and helping you eat healthier.
+See that extra freezer is paying for itself.

 Also, freezer cooking is fun because if there is ever an emergency or a family in need of a meal, you have several to choose from, cook quickly, and deliver to their door!